kuarcis/wowahdownloader/README.md

+# WoW AH Downloader
+# Overview
+wowahdownloader is a specialized tool for downloading and processing JSON data from the World of Warcraft (WoW) Auction House (AH).
+It is crafted in Google App Script, closely resembling JavaScript in syntax.

+# Features
+Data Downloading: Leverages ahdump.js to check for and store new AH price JSON data.
+Data Processing: Computes the weighted average price of the top five orders for each item and records the results in a dbtmp sheet.
+Database Updates: New item details are uploaded to MongoDB, and price data is sent to InfluxDB.
+# Performance
+The script is fine-tuned for quick execution, completing data processing tasks within 10-20 seconds under the free Google Script account's 6-minute daily computation limit.
+For routine operations, a 30-minute interval is scheduled.

+# Project Status
+This project, last updated in September 2019, is not slated for future updates to align with Blizzard's current token system or for migration to other platforms.
+Nonetheless, questions and discussions on data processing or any other related topics are encouraged.

-# wowahdownloader
+# Contact
-A wow auction house json downloader and data processor

-This is originally a google app script project, and all is written in google script, which is 99% like javascript.

-All the code is done in the envrioment when blizzard still using single token mechanism to check json request (around 2016 I think), so there may need some adjsutment for current json api requirement

-The idea of this project is to
-1.check if there's newer auction house price json , and keep ah json file by using ahdump.js 2.calculate weight-average top five order price for all items, and keep the result in dbtmp sheet 3.upload new item info to a mango db.
-4.uplaod price data to an influx db.

-If you are using a free google script acount like i did, you'll face the 6 min daily limit of computing time.For all the data process tasks 1 to 4 , free google script service will take about 10~20 seconds to complete.(12 to 15 seconds to be precise).
-In real life case, I put a 30 min schedule for the whole project.

-In the forseeable future, this porject will not be updated for the current blizzard token system, or to other platform.

-Still welcome for any question about data process or any other aspects.
+Should you have any inquiries or require assistance, please feel free to make contact.

-Joseph, 2019/9
+Joseph, September 2019